 To prevent wiring damage, it is essential when replacing the cables on the battery, or when using a "booster" battery, that the positive post and the positive cable be attached and the negative post and negative cable be attached.
 The posts are marked (+) plus and (-) minus.
 If a "boost charger" is used while battery is in the motorhome, disconnect both battery cables before connecting the charger to avoid damage to engine electronic components.
-Never attempt to charge or boost a frozen in personal injury.
+Never attempt to charge or boost a frozen battery.
+An explosion can occur resulting in personal injury.